 I’m a researcher, analyst, data scientist, teacher, developer, educational technologist and manager.
 I particularly enjoy mediating between highly technical specialisms and others, from ordinary users to senior management.
-I work as a self-employed consultant with a wide range of clients, within education and beyond.
+I work as a self-employed consultant and trainer with a wide range of clients, within education and beyond.
 See Hire Doug Clow for more details.

 Before this role, I spent 20 years as an academic at the Open University, UK, as part of the Institute of Educational Technology.
 It was rarely the same job year to year.
 I was lucky enough to work on a wide range of projects across and beyond the university.
 In terms of subjects they covered most areas, including education at all levels, medicine and healthcare, physical and biological sciences, computer science, construction, art history, classics, economics, engineering, law, mathematics, music, and religious studies.
 They ranged from taking up a couple of hours of my time to multimillion international collaborations.

 Before that, I was a postdoctoral researcher in the Department of Chemistry at the University of York, building on my DPhil work on simulations of laboratory experiments.
 And before that I had a range of short-term jobs, including software engineer, IT consultancy, IT training, & consumer electronics.

 Leadership in Digital Innovation: advising on top-level strategic policy development for the Open University (175,000 students, 9,000 staff), leading ‘Enabling Innovation’ workshops with staff of all levels across the organisation.